immutable/contracts/contracts/staking/README.md

 # Administration Notes

-The `StakeHolder` contract is `AccessControlEnumerableUpgradeable`, with the following minor modification:
+The `StakeHolderBase` contract is `AccessControlEnumerableUpgradeable`.
 The `StakeHolder` contract is `UUPSUpgradeable`.
 Only accounts with `UPGRADE_ROLE` are authorised to upgrade the contract.

 ## Upgrade Concept